 In the downloadable PDF file, I’ve created a convenient template for organizing and storing the Montessori moon phase 3-part cards.

 One section is for the control cards, one section is for the image cards, and the smallest slot is for the labels.

-Important moon phases vocabulary in Chinese, Korean, English
+Important moon phases names in Chinese, Korean, English

 - 月球 (Yuèqiú) or 月亮 (Yuèliàng)

 - Phases of the moon

 - 月相 (Yuè xiàng )

 - 新月 (Xīn yuè)